010-111 exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

-The test content outline is the blueprint for your certification examination.
-Every question on the test is associated with one of the knowledge or skill statements that are found in the test content outline. obtain the outline that corresponds to the certification of your choice, and you'll also find the percentage of questions within each domain of the exam.
+The exam content outline is the blueprint for your certification examination.
+Every question on the exam is associated with one of the knowledge or skill statements that are found in the exam content outline. download the outline that corresponds to the certification of your choice, and you'll also find the percentage of questions within each domain of the exam.

 A job task analysis study was completed to describe the job functions of an ACSM Certified Personal Trainer® (ACSM-CPT®).
-The job task analysis serves as the foundation for the ACSM-CPT® test blueprint (also known as an test content outline) which assesses the practice-related knowledge of professionals seeking certification as a requirement of the job as a personal trainer.
-It is important to note that all ACSM-CPT® examination questions are based on the test content outline.
+The job task analysis serves as the foundation for the ACSM-CPT® exam blueprint (also known as an exam content outline) which assesses the practice-related knowledge of professionals seeking certification as a requirement of the job as a personal trainer.
+It is important to note that all ACSM-CPT® examination questions are based on the exam content outline.

 Task Name Cognitive Level